milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Donor_privacy_policy/en.md

 Jump to content
-< Donor privacy policy
+(Redirected from Donor privacy policy/en)
+Translate this page

+Please note that in the event of any differences in meaning or interpretation between the original English version of this content and a translation, the original English version takes precedence.
+Other languages:	Afrikaans Deutsch English Nederlands català dansk español español de América Latina français italiano latviešu magyar norsk bokmål polski português português do Brasil română slovenčina svenska русский українська עברית العربية 中文（简体） 中文（繁體） 日本語
 This page documents the Wikimedia Foundation's donor privacy policy.
 You can make a donation to the Wikimedia Foundation at donate.wikimedia.org.
-English العربية català dansk Deutsch español español de América Latina français עברית magyar italiano 日本語 latviešu norsk bokmål Nederlands polski português português do Brasil română русский slovenčina svenska українська 中文（简体） 中文（繁體）
 Welcome!

 Welcome to the Wikimedia Foundation's Donor Privacy Policy.
 The Wikimedia Foundation ("WMF") has put this policy in place to protect the privacy rights of our donors.
 We recognize that our donors care deeply about how their personal information is used and shared, and we value the privacy and security of our donors.
 This Donor Privacy Policy addresses our practices for collecting, using, maintaining, protecting, and disclosing donor information.
 Please carefully read this policy together with our Terms of Use.
 We will never sell, trade, or rent your nonpublic personal information.